TheAMIZZguy/Uni-Schedule-Maker/README.md

 - As a user, I want to be able to save my courses in a file
 - As a user, I want to be able to be able to load my courses from a file
 - As a user, I want to be able to view the loaded and unloaded courses

+Phase 4: Task 2
+- Make appropriate use of the Map interface somewhere in your code.
+- - Class: Model > Course
+- - - Use: Course Name to Course Time relation